haoran0115/haoran0115.github.io/_posts/2022-9-21-hamiltonian.md

   \end{bmatrix}
 $$

-Then we can verity that the trace of $A$ is $0$, which means it is not possible for any Hamiltonian system to have an asymptotically stable equilibrium position.
+Then we can verity the trace of $A$ is $0$, which means no Hamiltonian system can have an asymptotically stable equilibrium position.

 $$
   \mathrm{tr} A(\mathbf{q}, \mathbf{p}, t) =